LoremIpsumUCD23/HoloLens-Translator/README.md

    <img width="942" alt="merge" src="https://github.com/LoremIpsumUCD23/HoloLens-Translator/assets/42766938/eac57ce1-012d-464f-88f9-7c0307eef849">
 6. Delete the working branch on your local
    - It avoids confusion.
    - type ```git delete -d [branch name]```.
-If it causes an error, highly likey either your local git is not up-to-date or your branch is not merged yet.
+If it causes an error, highly likely either your local git is not up-to-date or your branch is not merged yet.